kennethdean2010/tutorials/Resources/flushPolicyHistory.md

 # flushPolicyHistory

-Flush the Policy History for the computer on JAMF Pro.
+Flush the Policy History for a computer on JAMF Pro.

 **FUNCTION**
 ```bash